mctinker/Map-Tasker/README.md

 While not tested, I don't see why this shouldn't work on Windows or Linux.

-Future enhancements:
+Change list:
--	List all Tasks not called by a Profile
+-	Version 1.1: Added list all Tasks not called by a Profile